-Inform patients and/or their caregivers that fesoterodine may cause angioedema, which could result in life-threatening airway obstruction.
-Advise patients and/or their caregivers to promptly discontinue fesoterodine therapy and seek immediate medical attention if they experience edema of the lips, tongue or laryngopharynx, or difficulty breathing.
+Inform patients and/or their caregivers that fesoterodine fumarate extended-release tablets may cause angioedema, which could result in life-threatening airway obstruction.
+Advise patients and/or their caregivers to promptly discontinue fesoterodine fumarate extended-release tablets and seek immediate medical attention if they experience edema of the lips, tongue or laryngopharynx, or difficulty breathing.